Who I Am?

 If you desire to make music for your full-time gig, it is not for the faint of heart.
 One thing you must do is know yourself.
 Be true to who you are and your unique style of performance.

-Have you taken a moment to ponder why you’re on this musical journey?
+Have you stopped to think about why you’re on this path?

 Is it because you want to be famous?